 At these locations, international trade is particularly vulnerable to dislocation.
 A major interruption at one or more of these chokepoints could result in supply shortages and price rises; smaller backlogs can add to delays, spoilage and transport costs, constraining market responsiveness and increasing prices and volatility.
-Although a large-scale stoppage or disruption has yet to occur, many smallerscale interruptions have already caused delays and/or damage to shipments (as discussed in Chapter 3).
+Many small-scale interruptions, and a number of large-scale disruptions, have already caused delays and/or damage to shipments (as discussed in Chapter 3).
 Such incidents may not grab headlines in isolation, but they cumulatively impair market functioning and hint at what is plausible in a worst-case scenario.